Russia Expels German Diplomat, Accuses Berlin of 'spy Mania'

 Russia expelled a German diplomat in retaliation for Germany's expulsion of a Russian diplomat accused of espionage, escalating tensions.

-MOSCOW, Feb 5 (Reuters) - Russia's foreign ministry said on Thursday that it had expelled a German diplomat in response to what it said was Berlin's unfounded expulsion of a Russian diplomat accused of espionage in January.
+MOSCOW, Feb 5 (Reuters) - Russia expelled a German diplomat on Thursday in response to what it said was Berlin's groundless expulsion of a Russian diplomat last month and accused Germany of being in the grip of "spy mania".

 A diplomat is an official representing a country abroad, responsible for managing international relations and negotiations, and promoting their home country's interests.